Call Us

 • Increased risk of heart attack & stroke

-As if this isn’t enough, nicotine can also impair the production of essential
+As if this isn’t enough, nicotine can also impair the production of essential proteins like collagen that enable your skin and tissues to heal quickly and well.

-Dietary Changes to Consider before Aesthetic Surgery
+Dietary Changes to Consider Before Aesthetic Surgery

 Any surgery is going to put some degree of stress on your tissues.
-The more steps
+The more steps that you take to prime your body so that the only major stressor is the surgery itself, the better.

-mind/body work such as yoga or meditation, and consider some dietary changes
+I encourage patients to walk or exercise daily, embrace a form of mind/body work such as yoga or meditation, and consider some dietary changes starting a few weeks before surgery.
+These include:

 • Stop or limit alcohol consumption